adamazon/adamazon-code/README.md

 ## Milestone 2

-### Choices
+### Till now

-After working on the descriptive analysis, we decided to focus only on the *Video Games* category and dropped the idea of giving an overall analysis.
+After working on the descriptive analysis, we decided to focus only on the *Video Games* category and extend to others if time permits.
-It will ease the analysis as studied mechanisms of review may be completely different from one category to another.
+It eases the analysis as studied mechanisms of review may be completely different from one category to another.

+### Observations:
-We found that detailed reviews are globally done by a smaller proportion of the reviewers.
-We may consequently try to focus our analysis on a subpart of the reviewers (based on an average between helpful rate, number of reviews and reviews length).
-This is yet to be done.
+- We found that detailed reviews are globally done by a smaller proportion of the reviewers.
+- Number of Reviews per reviewer (highest to lowest) follows a power law.
+- Even for the reviewers with the most number of the reviews, the distribution of helpfulness for their reviews are the same as global distribution.
+- We also observed around 0.3 correlation between the review length and the helpfulness rate.
+- Also, the product reviews are very tail heavy.
+75% of the total product grades are 4 or over that.

-### Goals
+### Failed attempts:

-From this subpart of the population, we will try to predict reviews grade based on three main factors:

-- general features such has "helpfulness" of a review and other metrics, such as review length, ...
-We have found very little correlations already and it's likely that this idea is a wrong path.
-- review text content, to see if we can predict a final rank from used words, this may be done:
-  - in the point of view of a specific reviewer and using his review history
-  - using all the reviews without focusing on any one
-- review history of a product, too see if past grades can influence upcoming grades and see if there is influences between users or a will to counterbalance the current grade (this may be mitigated using the "helpfulness" rate of the review)
+- We tried looking at word occurences (based on review content) but didn't find any relevant insight (Still looking further).
+- We also tried to find an example of Social proof by observing the time-series data for product grade.
+- We also looked for interesting correlation between product meta-data and reviews but didn't found any.

 ### Proposed Approach